ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 ![Waning Crescent Moon Twemoji](/j-cardboard-1/attachments/thumbnail2.svg) [Image credit: Twitter Twemoji](class:credit)

-Several nights later when the sky was dimly lit by a waning crescent moon, the statue said, "What is it like to have color?"
+Several nights later when the sky was dimly lit by a waning crescent moon, the statue said, "What is it like to have colour?"

-"Oh these inks and dyes are real cheap," said the cardboard cutout.
-"But the color gives the artists plenty of opportunity to depict emotion!"
+"Oh, these inks and dyes are real cheap," said the cardboard cutout.
+"But the colour gives the artists plenty of opportunity to depict emotion!"

 The cutout's face turned as blue as the sea and said, "Now I'm cold.
 Probably how the Gaulic winter felt, eh?"